Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 When you arrive at your new installation, you’ll need to follow installation-specific procedures.
 Each installation and service handles in-processing differently.
 Here, you can find installation-specific guidelines and a list of documents to bring with you when checking- in.
 Reach out to the contacts provided if you have specific questions.

-Report in to the Welcome Center, Bldg.
-3401, 3rd floor on Santiago Ave for In-Processing.
+Report in to the Welcome Center, Building 3401, 3rd floor on Santiago Ave for in-processing.

 If you are signing in, off leave during duty hours please report to Building 3401, 3rd floor on Santiago Ave with a copy of your orders and leave form.

-Please report to the Reception Staff Duty NCOIC on the 3rd floor of building 3401 Santiago Ave, (907) 353-4311, with a copy of your orders and leave form.
+Please report to the Reception Staff Duty Non-Commissioned Officer In Charge on the 3rd floor of Building 3401 Santiago Ave, (907) 353-4311, with a copy of your orders and leave form.